Authentic Som Tum Pattaya Thai papaya salad

 Always tell the restaurant your preferred spice level when ordering in Pattaya.

-Best Food Pairings with Som Tam
+Best Food Pairings with Som Tum

 • Sticky rice (ข้าวเหนียว)